Beyond the filing: Why nonresidents must keep tax records when tax season is over

 Filing your return

-All international students and scholars in the US are required by law to file a tax return.
+All international students and scholars in the U.S. are required by law to file a tax return.
 Sprintax Returns can help you to do exactly that.
 Our easy-to-use system removes all of the stress from the tax filing process.
-Plus we’ll even help you to retrieve your maximum legal tax refund!
+Plus, we’ll even help you to retrieve your maximum legal tax refund!

 Not bad!